pritamps/project_blog/README.md

 # Multi-User Blog

 This sets up a simple Multi-User blog on the Google App Engine.
+It was done as a part of [Udacity's Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+Through this project, the following skills were added to my toolbox:

+1. Templating engines
+2. Google app engine
+3. GQL
+4. The webapp2 library in Python, similar to Flask etc.

 To see this in action, visit [https://fullstack-158702.appspot.com/blog](https://fullstack-158702.appspot.com/blog)